kavithaal19/Networkwalks-B083C-Week2-Password-Cracking-Using-JTR/README.md

 * **Initial Access Denied Error:** During Method 2, the first target file (`My Locked PDF1.pdf`) triggered an `ACCESS DENIED` and an "Exhausted wordlist.
 No match" status.
 * **Wordlist Limitation:** The default built-in wordlist was insufficient because it did not contain a large enough key space or the correct password variant required to unlock the file.
 * **Custom Wordlist Resolution:** Resolved the issue by uploading an external, comprehensive wordlist containing over 3,000 words via the custom wordlist option, which successfully enabled the tool to locate and recover the password.
+* **Incorrect hash format** – Missing characters or extra characters in the $pdf$... hash can prevent the cracking tools from working.

 ### 💡 Lessons Learned